Skip to Main Content

 licensed veterinary hospital

 at least once every two years, though most are done every 18 months, to ensure they all meet minimum standards of sanitation.
 Every hospital must pass the inspection to maintain a valid license.
 If problem areas are discovered during an inspection, the Board can levy civil penalties against the owners and order them to fix the problems.
-(Note: The Board only inspects veterinary hospitals.
-The Board does not inspect private kennels or county shelters at this time.)
+(Note: The Board does not inspect or have jurisdiction over private kennels or rescue organizations.)

 What does an inspection cover?

 An entire chapter in the Code of Maryland Regulations (COMAR) is dedicated to the many things our inspectors look at when they inspect a veterinary hospital.
 Below are the regulations and their COMAR section number for

 Licensing and Minimum Sanitary Requirements for Veterinary Facilities

 (Title 15, Subtitle 14, Chapter 03).

 Licensing Requirement (15.14.03.01-1)